jorgecasas/php-ml/docs/machine-learning/neural-network/multilayer-perceptron-classifier.md

 ## Predict

-To predict sample label use predict method.
+To predict sample label use the `predict` method.
 You can provide one sample or array of samples:

 ```
 $mlp->predict([[1, 1, 1, 1], [0, 0, 0, 0]]);